John Chatterton: Career

-In 2008, Chatterton and his partner John Mattera discovered and identified the wreck of the Golden Fleece off of the North coast of the Dominican Republic.
+In 2008, Chatterton and his partner John Mattera discovered and identified the wreck of the Golden Fleece off the north coast of the Dominican Republic.
 The ship was that of Joseph Bannister, a pirate captain of the late 17th century.
 The discovery of the Golden Fleece was chronicled by Robert Kurson in his 2015 book Pirate Hunters.

 In the fall of 2015, Chatterton was featured on the TV series The Curse of Oak Island in an exploratory dive to the bottom of Borehole 10-x, a borehole with a depth of more than 200 feet.

 Military service

 In 1970–71, John Chatterton served one twelve-month tour of duty in the Vietnam War as a combat medic in the 4th Battalion, 31st Infantry Regiment, 23rd Infantry Division (Americal Division).

 Other

 In November 2000, John Chatterton was diagnosed with metastasized squamous cell carcinoma of the tonsil, which was thought to be likely a result of his exposure to Agent Orange in Vietnam.
 By May 2003, after he underwent chemotherapy, the cancer was in remission.

 Chatterton is a member of the board of directors for Nanologix Inc., a biotech firm located in Hubbard, Ohio.